-Remove invisible and additional content with the "Sanitize" function
+"Sanitize" removes invisible and additional content

 With the "Redact" function, displayed text and images are marked and permanently removed from the PDF document.
 However, since there are also invisible elements in a PDF document, such as metadata, or additional content, such as annotations, these can also contain confidential and personal information.
 To remove this information as well, the "Sanitize" function should also be applied to a PDF document.

 webPDF provides the corresponding functions for "Redact" as well as for "Sanitize".
 On the one hand, these functions can be executed visually very easily via the webPDF portal, on the other hand, they can be executed automatically via the web service API.